How much memory does my video card have?

 - Click the Advanced button.

-CPU-Z is a fantastic free utility for identifying not only your graphics card and video memory information but also other important system information.
-Follow the below steps to determine how much video memory you have installed on your video card.
+CPU-Z is a free utility for Windows and Android that provides detailed system information, including the amount of video RAM.
+Follow the steps below to determine how much video memory your video adapter has.

 - Download and install CPU-Z

 - Locate the Memory section.
 The amount of video memory is displayed next to Size, as shown in the image below.